Advance on Moscow (1919): Background

 In mid-1919, the situation on the Southern Front, which in the first months of the year was much better for the Reds, changed in favor of the Armed Forces of South Russia commanded by Anton Denikin.
 At the end of April 1919, Nikolai Vsevolodov, who commanded the 9th Red Army, turned over to the White movement, and in the weeks leading up to his escape he was passing on information to the Whites from his post.
 At the beginning of May, Nykyfor Hryhoriv, who had led the Ukrainian Front of the Red Army in an operation to capture Kherson Governorate from the Allies, revolted against his Bolshevik commanders.
-Hryhoriv came to control the area from Mykolaiv and Kherson in the west to Katerynoslav in the east.
+Hryhoriv came to control the area from Nikolaev and Kherson in the west to Ekaterinoslav in the east.
 This area had so far been a source of replenishment and supplies for the Red Army units fighting against the Armed Forces of South Russia.
-In May and early June, the whites were finally claimed victory in the fierce Battle of Donbas.
-Then on 27 June 1919, the White units of Vladimir May-Mayevsky successfully completed an operation to capture the Ukrainian Soviet capital of Kharkiv, and on 29-30 June 1919, forces commanded by Andrei Shkuro captured Katerynoslav.
+In May and early June, the whites were finally claimed victory in the fierce battle of Donbass.
+Then on 27 June 1919, the White units of Vladimir May-Mayevsky successfully completed an operation to capture the Ukrainian Soviet capital of Kharkov, and on 29-30 June 1919, forces commanded by Andrei Shkuro captured Ekaterinoslav.
 In the northern part of the Don region, Cossacks led an uprising against the local Bolshevik authorities, in response to their repressive policy and persecution of the Orthodox Church.
 In June, the White troops under the command of Vladimir Sidorin managed to join the Cossack insurgents and oust the Bolsheviks from the entire Don region.
 Finally, in the last days of the same month, the Kuban Cossacks under the command of Pyotr Wrangel, using tanks supplied by the British, captured the strategic southern city of Tsaritsyn.
 There, on 3 July, at the parade of Wrangel's troops, Denikin announced that the next goal of the White movement would be to capture the capital of Soviet Russia.